peteroupc/CBOR/docs/PeterO.BigInteger.md

 <b>Returns:</b>

-True if this object's value is MinValue or greater, and MaxValue or less; otherwise, false.
+ `true`  if this object's value is MinValue or greater, and MaxValue or less; otherwise,  `false` .

 ### CompareTo